Product Segmentation for Retail with Python

 • 1,878 unique SKU

-• 3 categories and 7 departments (sub-category)
+• 3 categories and seven departments (sub-categories)

 Except for the warehouse layout, categories and departments have no impact on your ordering, picking or shipping processes.